gingerbreadboy/web-dev-guidelines/README.md

 ### Serve images in next-gen formats
-Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.
+_Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption._ images should be converted to either .svg type or .webp type, as these types of images provide less data consumption and is easier to load.

+codes for developers:

 ___for .WEBPs___
 ```javascript